Hillary Ndemera* and Busiswe Bhengu

 Motivators to kidney transplant recipient selfmanagement

-Table 2 Summary of the main themes and emerging themes of motivators.
+Table 2 Summary of the emerging themes of motivators.

 |19||Recipient related||Scheduled routine